 As demands on wildlife increase sports people in Nova Scotia need a solid, firm, and experienced voice to air their concerns.
 The NSFAH has been that voice since 1930.
 Your support is needed to assure that quality hunting and angling continue in the future.

-To join NSFAH, visit www.nsfah.ca/membership/ OR complete the form below and mail to: NSFAH, PO Box654, Halifax NS, B3J 2T3.
+To join NSFAH, visit complete the form below and mail to: NSFAH, PO Box654, Halifax NS, B3J 2T3.

-Individual membership \$25.00.
-Family Membership \$35.00 (spouse + children under 18)
+Individual membership \$20.00.
+Family Membership \$30.00 (spouse + children under 18)